 Maryland Accounting Schools

-- 23 public colleges and universities offer an accounting degree program in Maryland.
+- 25 public colleges and universities offer an accounting degree program in Maryland.1

-- 9 private colleges and universities offer an accounting degree in Maryland.
+- 6 private not-for-profit colleges and universities offer an accounting degree program in Maryland.1

-- 16 schools offer a certificate in accounting.
+- 18 schools offer a certificate in accounting.*1

-- 16 schools offer an associate’s degree in accounting.
+- 15 schools offer an associate’s degree in accounting.*1

-- 15 schools offer a bachelor’s degree in accounting.
+- 14 schools offer a bachelor’s degree in accounting.*1

-- 1 school ranked in Businessweek’s Top Undergraduate Business Programs in 2013: Loyola University (53).
+- 1 school ranked in Bloomberg Businessweek Best Undergraduate Business Schools 2016.5

-The Association to Advance Collegiate Schools of Business is a globally recognized organization that provides accreditation for undergraduate and graduate accounting programs.
-Only 180 accounting programs are currently accredited and have been found to meet the rigorous standards established by the AACSB.
-The following accounting programs in Maryland have been accredited by the AACSB:
+The Association to Advance Collegiate Schools of Business (AACSB International) is a globally-recognized organization that provides accreditation for undergraduate and graduate accounting programs.
+While over 800 business schools have been accredited by the AACSB, only 186 institutions hold AACSB accreditation for their accounting programs, having been found to meet the rigorous standards established by the AACSB.6 The following accounting programs in Maryland have been accredited by the AACSB:

 - Loyola University Maryland (Sellinger School of Business and Management)